-Drawing on the models of innovation system components (Liu and White 2001), university-industry collaboration (Bercovitz and Feldman, 2006), and universities' role in regional innovation (Gunasekara 2006) a case study approach has been adopted.
+Drawing on the models of innovation system components (Liu and White 2001) and universities' role in regional innovation (Gunasekara 2006), this paper proposes to examine the changing role of China's universities in economic transition with consideration of the education reform.
+A case study approach will be adopted.
 Zhengzhou University has been identified for this case study, the rationale is three-folds.

-Firstly Zhengzhou University was created by merging the former Zhengzhou University, Zhengzhou University of Technology, and Henan Medical University in 2000.
-Co-sponsored by the Henan Provincial Government and the Ministry of Education, Zhengzhou University not only is one of China's National "211 Project" key universities, but also is supported by "The Midwest Universities Comprehensive Strength Promotion Project" (Zhengzhou University 2014).
-With its exposure to the national and regional supporting policies, the impacts on the regional innovation system can be studied in relation to the roles and activities this university undertook in regional development.
+First of all, the comprehensive Zhengzhou University was created by merging the former Zhengzhou University, Zhengzhou University of Technology, and Henan Medical University in 2000.
+Co-sponsored by the Henan Provincial Government and the Ministry of Education, Zhengzhou University not only is one of China's National "211 Project" key universities, but also is supported by "The Midwest Universities Comprehensive Strength Promotion Project" (Zhengzhou University, 2014).
+With its exposure to the national and regional supporting policies, the impacts of the dynamics with governments can be studies in relation to the roles and activities this university undertake in regional development.

 Secondly, with 46 faculties and 9 affiliated hospitals, Zhengzhou University owns more than 310 scientific research institutions across a range of disciplines, indicating a strong capability on research, innovation, application and development of science and technology (Zhengzhou University, 2014).
-A preliminary screening indicates that this university has been actively engaged in regional innovation activities including its own companies, hospitals, strategic cooperative frameworks with local councils in Henan province.
+A preliminary screening indicates that this university has been actively engaged in regional innovation activities.
 Finally, Zhengzhou University is located in Zhengzhou, the provincial capital of Henan.
 With more than 100 million permanent residents, Henan was featured with large rural area and less developed economy concentrating on agricultures in the beginning of the China's economic reform (China Daily, 2010).
 During the China's economic reform, Henan, located in the center of China, transformed its agricultural oriented economy to a more balanced economic structure.
-The regional economic transition shares features of the transition at national level, which will be elaborated in the final empirical study.
+The regional economic transition shares features of the transition at national level, , which will be elaborated in the final empirical study.